Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Preliminaries

 \begin{defn} Let $H$ be self-adjoint in $\H$.
 A linear operator $V$ with domain $\dom V\subseteq\H$ is called (relatively) $H$-bounded if $\dom H\subseteq \dom V$ and there exist $a,b\in[0,\infty)$ such that for all $\psi\in\dom H$ we have

 The infimum over such numbers $a$ is called the $H$-bound of $V$. \end{defn}

-We collect the following properties of relatively bounded operators.
-Fourth in this list of five, the celebrated Kato--Rellich theorem appears. \begin{lem} Let $H$ be self-adjoint in $\H$. \begin{enumerate}[label=\textnormal{(\alph*)}] \item If $V$ is relatively $H$-bounded with $H$-bound $a$, then $V(H-i)^{-1}:\H\to\H$ is bounded, and $a\leq\|V(H-i)^{-1}\|\leq a+b$. \item If $V$ is relatively $H$-bounded with $H$-bound $a$, then for all $z\in\C$ the operator $zV$ is relatively $H$-bounded with $H$-bound $|z|a$. \item The space of relatively $H$-bounded operators is a $\C$-vector space and a left $\mB(\H)$-module for the canonical addition, scalar multiplication, and multiplication of operators in $\H$. \item If $V$ is symmetric and relatively $H$-bounded with $H$-bound $a$ then
+We collect the following properties of relatively bounded operators. \begin{lem} Let $H$ be self-adjoint in $\H$. \begin{enumerate}[label=\textnormal{(\alph*)}] \item If $V$ is relatively $H$-bounded with $H$-bound $a$, then $V(H-i)^{-1}:\H\to\H$ is bounded, and $a\leq\|V(H-i)^{-1}\|\leq a+b$. \item If $V$ is relatively $H$-bounded with $H$-bound $a$, then for all $z\in\C$ the operator $zV$ is relatively $H$-bounded with $H$-bound $|z|a$. \item The space of relatively $H$-bounded operators is a $\C$-vector space and a left $\mB(\H)$-module for the canonical addition, scalar multiplication, and multiplication of operators in $\H$. \item If $V$ is symmetric and relatively $H$-bounded with $H$-bound $a$ then